 I admit it wholeheartedly, I am in love with pallets.
-They are right up there with shipping containers in versatility ~ but maybe, just slightly, more transportable and easier to work with.
+They are right up there with shipping containers in versatility.
+Though maybe, just slightly, more transportable and easier to work with.
 So, when I came across a picture on Pinterest for a hanging garden bed made from pallets, I fell in love.
-It went top of the project list
+It went to the top of the project list.

-Now a hanging pallet bed is actually quite easy to make.
+A hanging bed is actually quite easy to make.
 It’s finding the trees to hang it from that is the tricky bit.
 (Other ideas on this below.)
 You need two good sized trees at least 3 to 4 meters (10 to 13 feet) apart.
 It took us longer to determine where to hang it, than actually making it.

-We didn’t hang it too high, only about a foot (20cm) or so off the ground, for easy access of getting on it.
-It does swing a little, particularly end to end, rather than side to side, so having it lower meant it was easier to actually manage this.
+We didn’t hang it too high, only about 20 cm (a foot) or so off the ground.
+This made for easy access of getting on it.
+It does swing a little, particularly end to end, rather than side to side.
+By keeping it low, a foot could be put down easily to manage this.
 Once settled, there’s little movement and it simply relaxes you to lie there.

-Rather then carting the bedding back and forth, we opted for a waterproof box down by the bed for storing the pillows and quilt in when not in use, and a waterproof tarp for throwing over the bed in general each night to keep off the nights dew or the odd rain shower.
+Rather then carting the bedding back and forth, we opted for a waterproof box by the bed for storing the pillows and quilt in when not in use.
+For added protection we tucked a waterproof tarp around the mattress when not in use.
+It keeps off the nights dew or the odd rain shower.
 Of course, you could also purchase or re-purpose wearther-proof garden cushions instead.

 The original plans were found initially on The Merry Thought.
 If you would like detailed images and instructions, do check out their page.